-Brands are finding it harder and harder to reach customers’ inboxes, with 20% of permission-based marketing email campaigns sent directly to spam folders.
+Brands are finding it harder and harder to reach customers’ inboxes with 21% of legitimate emails ending up in spam folders.

 In this blog post, we will show you how to generate more engaging email content using video email marketing strategies and techniques.